1 lb boneless skinless chicken thighs or breasts, cut into bite-size pieces

 Sauté the chicken and sausage.
 Cook the chicken thoroughly and lightly brown the sausage.
 Afterward, transfer them to a clean plate and set aside.

-Sauté the vegetables.
 Cook the onion, bell pepper, celery, jalapeño, and garlic until they become soft.

-Incorporate rice, liquids, and seasonings.
 Add the uncooked rice, chicken stock, crushed tomatoes, Cajun/Creole seasoning, thyme, cayenne, and bay leaf.
 Stir everything well.

 Cover and cook.
 Cook for 25-30 minutes, ensuring to stir the mixture every 5 minutes to prevent burning, until the rice is almost tender.

-Add the okra and shrimp.
 Cook for an additional 5 minutes until the shrimp turns pink and opaque.
-Return the chicken and sausage to the pot.

 Taste and season.
 Adjust the jambalaya with salt and pepper, and add more Cajun/Creole seasoning if necessary, to taste.